 In addition, participants will spend a day upon arrival touring Ho Chi Minh City, formerly known as Saigon.
 The largest city in the country, it is the buzzing economic hub of Vietnam.
 The group will visit a local produce market, the War Museum, some of the remaining French colonial buildings, and a handicrafts market, while trying their first phở, iced milk coffee, and fresh fruit smoothies.

-The group will also travel together on the two weekends during the camp, to cities in the southern region.
+The group will also travel together on the two weekends during the camp, one to experience Cần Thơ City, which many of the Vietnamese college students come from, and the other to stay on a large island in the Mekong River, learning more about Vietnamese culture and way of life.
 These weekend trips provide a chance to recharge, experience different aspects of Vietnamese life than those experienced at camp, and bond as a team.
 It is often possible to visit the home university of some of the Vietnamese participants.
 Another highlight that participants treasure, is a visit to one or two of the kids’ homes at the end of the program.

-To get a feel for what the experience is like, we recommend watching a few of the short video clips on the Coach for College website under Resources: .
+To get a feel for what the experience is like, we recommend watching a few of the short video clips on the Coach for College website under Resources.
 Of particular interest are the Student-Athlete Stories, Program Overview, and Camp Videos.
-Coach for College has included varsity student-athletes from nearly every NCAA sport, and would be happy to put prospective applicants in touch with a former participant in order to ask any specific questions they may have related to training, or to gain a firsthand perspective on what teaching and living in Vietnam is like.
+Coach for College has included varsity student-athletes from nearly every NCAA sport, and would be happy to put prospective applicants in touch with a former participant from any sport in order to ask any specific questions they may have related to training, or to gain a firsthand perspective on what teaching and living in Vietnam is like.

 Books on Vietnam

 - The Eaves of Heaven, by Andrew Pham